|

 Lake, Maple Ridge Island 119 Maple Ridge Drive, Monmouth,

-Maine 04259-7334 Hosted By: mapleridgelive.com The Great State of Maine Main Menu Other
+Maine 04259-7334 Hosted By: mapleridgelive.com The Great State of Maine Main Menu Page

-Information Location And General Description of Maine Maine is the most Eastern and the most Northern State of the
+Description of Maine Maine is the most Eastern and the most Northern State of

-48 States.
-And is the first state to
+the 48 States.
+And is the first state

 least populated State East of the Mississippi River.
 With a population of 1.2

-of Lands Ends Points” that jut out miles into the sea forming many long
+Fingers of Lands Ends Points” that jut out miles into the sea forming many

-narrow bays famous for their high tides and “rip currents” formed by joining
+long narrow bays famous for their high tides and “rip currents” formed by

 where those clawed crustations are raised up out of the cold saltwater.
 The